The Day Of Surgery

 On campus lodging options are available.
 Please contact the Nebraska House by calling 402-559-5599.

 You will be able to recuperate in the familiar and comfortable surroundings of your own home.
 Going home the same day as your surgery takes some preparation.
 Please arrange for another adult to drive you home and stay with you for 24 hours after your surgery.
 You must also make care arrangements for any small children if necessary.
-You will not be permitted to leave The Nebraska Medical Center alone if you have received general anesthesia, regional anesthesia or IV sedation.
+You will not be permitted to leave Nebraska Medicine alone if you have received general anesthesia, regional anesthesia or IV sedation.

 You will be dismissed according to your physician’s orders.
 This usually occurs one to two hours after surgery ends, but each patient and each procedure are different.
 The nursing staff will review going home instructions with the responsible adult and you, as well as send the instructions home in written form.